Wysocki-Piotr/SleepDashboard/README.md

-MiNI REST
+# MiNI REST
-An app that summarizes and present about our sleep tracked by SleepCycle app.
+An app that summarizes and present data about our sleep tracked by SleepCycle app.
 Our goal was to compare our sleep via different factors and explore what affects our night rest.

 ## Creators:
 - [Sebastian Botero Leonik](https://github.com/sedavbotero)